 In the year in which the student expects to receive the degree, he or she shall present three complete drafts of the thesis (ring bound at the student's expense) to her or his supervisor by no later than February 01.
 The Faculty of Theology does not accept any responsibility for completing the prescribed procedure in time for the nearest Convocation unless theses are submitted by the February 01 deadline.
-Upon receiving the bound theses, the supervisor shall notify the Dean.
-The Dean shall consult with the Provost and Faculty to arrange for final examination of the thesis.
-The Dean coordinates the final examination of the thesis.
+Upon receiving the bound thesis, the supervisor shall notify the Provost.
+The Provost shall consult with the Faculty to arrange for final examination of the thesis.
+The Provost coordinates the final examination of the thesis.
 The final examination includes a thorough reading, feedback and grading of the thesis by the Supervisor and one other examiner who has completed a graduate degree at the doctoral level, including a thesis, in the discipline or cognate area.
-A public defense is not required, but the student may be invited to do a presentation on her or his research.
+A public defense is not required, but the student will be invited to do a presentation on their research.
 The following options are available to the examiners:

-- 1. Grant the M.T.S. degree. - 2.
+- 9. Grant the M.T.S. degree. - 10.
 Grant the M.T.S. degree with minor revisions.
 That is, revisions that can be completed before Convocation.
-The supervisor will ensure/confirm that the necessary revisions have been completed. - 3.
+The supervisor will ensure/confirm that the necessary revisions have been completed. - 11.
 Grant the M.T.S. degree after major revisions have been completed.
 That is, revisions that cannot reasonably be completed prior to Convocation.
-The supervisor will ensure/confirm that the necessary revisions have been completed. - 4.
+The supervisor will ensure/confirm that the necessary revisions have been completed. - 12.
 Recommend that the thesis be re-submitted at a later time after substantial revisions and modifications have been made.
 That is, revisions and modifications are so substantial (e.g., missing or irrelevant chapters/sections) that the thesis must be formally re-submitted.